joe-at-startupmedia/golang-ipc/README.md

 ## Testing

 The package has been tested on Mac and Linux and has extensive test coverage.
-The following commands will run all of the tests and examples with race condition detection enabled.
+The following commands will run all the tests and examples with race condition detection enabled.

 ```bash
 make test run